Quantum corrections to a finite temperature BIon: Corrected Thermodynamics for the BIon

 We can perform a graphical analysis similar to the entropy to give similar results.
 However, we focus only on the behavior of the internal energy with the variation of the parameter $\gamma$.
 Fig. \ref{fig4} shows that, although the variation of the internal energy is smaller with the logarithmic corrections, however, the slope of the increasing or decreasing functions depends on the value of the temperature and the radius of the throat, as expected.
 For larger radius, the entropy is decreased due to the thermal fluctuations, while for the smaller radius the entropy is increased.
 Let us now see the effects on the specific heat.
 The exact expression of the corrected specific heat is given by

-which has been analyzed in Fig.\,\ref{fig5}.
-Here, we show the effect of the logarithmic correction on the specific heat inside the allowed region $1\leq\sigma_{0}$ for Fig.\,\ref{fig5}(a), and for the whole range in Fig.\,\ref{fig5}(b) in order to explore the general approximate behavior.
-In the case of $\gamma=0$, we find that the specific heat is entirely negative, however, in the presence of the thermal fluctuations there is some region where it is positive.
-It means that in the presence of the logarithmic correction, there is a special radius $\sigma_{s}$ for which the specific heat is negative, $\sigma_{0}>\sigma_{s}$, while it is positive for $\sigma_{0}<\sigma_{s}$.
-As always, the value of the $\sigma_{s}$ depends on the temperature, for instance, in Fig.\,\ref{fig5}(a) it is obvious that when we choose ${\bar{T}}=0.9$, we obtain $\sigma_{s}\approx1.03$.
-On the other hand, in Fig.\,\ref{fig5}(b), when we increase $\sigma_{0}$, the difference between the corrected and uncorrected case slowly vanishes.
+which has been analyzed in Fig. \ref{fig5}.
+Here, we show the effect of the logarithmic correction on the specific heat inside the allowed region $1\leq\sigma_{0}$ for Fig. \ref{fig5}(a), and for the whole range in Fig. \ref{fig5}(b) in order to explore the general approximate behavior.
+In the case of $\gamma=0$, we find that the specific heat is entirely negative, however, in the presence of the thermal fluctuations there are some regions where it is positive.
+This means that in the presence of the logarithmic correction, there is a special radius $\sigma_{s}$ for which the specific heat is negative, $\sigma_{0}>\sigma_{s}$, while it is positive for $\sigma_{0}<\sigma_{s}$.
+Here again the value of the $\sigma_{s}$ depends on the temperature, for instance, in Fig. \ref{fig5}(a) it is obvious that when we choose ${\bar{T}}=0.9$, we obtain $\sigma_{s}\approx1.03$.
+On the other hand, in Fig. \ref{fig5}(b), when we increase $\sigma_{0}$, the difference between the corrected and uncorrected case slowly vanishes.
 It indicates that the thermal fluctuation becomes relevant for the smaller radius.
-Also, we can see from the Fig.\,\ref{fig5}(b) an asymptotic behavior which may be interprets as a phase transition as found in \cite{BIon01}, which we show that it is due to the thermal fluctuations.
-Finally, we demonstrate the variation of the specific heat with the parameter $\gamma$ in Fig.\,\ref{fig6}.
+Also, we can see from the Fig. \ref{fig5}(b) an asymptotic behavior which may be interpreted as a first order phase transition as found in \cite{BIon01}.
+Here we show that it occurs due to the thermal fluctuations.
+We can confirm this by analyzing the free energy ($\mathcal{F}$) and find that $\frac{\partial\mathcal{F}}{\partial {\bar{T}}}=0$ at the phase transition point.
+It is indicated that we have a first order phase transition in this system.

+Also, we demonstrate the variation of the specific heat with the parameter $\gamma$ in Fig. \ref{fig6}.
 It is obvious that the effect of the logarithmic correction is to increase the specific heat and, for $\gamma>0.65$ (approximately) the specific heat is completely positive, while for $\gamma=0$ it is completely negative.
+Finally in the Fig. \ref{fig7}, we can analyze the variation of the specific heat with ${\bar{T}}$ to plot its asymptotic behavior.
+At this asymptotic point, the first derivative of the free energy with respect to the temperature is zero, and so it is a first order phase transition.